Fire Department Communications

 In cooperation with Mercer EMS, Inc. and the Mercer County Emergency Management Agency, the Mercer County Fire District recently constructed a state-of-the-art digital radio repeater system to provide communications capabilities for first responders in Mercer County.
 Numerous factors played in to the construction of this system including the need to replace aging communications infrastructure and a mandate from the FCC which requires radio spectrum users such as police and fire agencies to upgrade to more efficient, modern equipment.
 Our new radio system consists of four radio repeaters located throughout the county, new mobile and portable radios, and dispatch software and hardware.
 The system is a conventional, non-simulcast repeater system in the VHF frequency band.
 (This means that the repeater stations operate independently from one another which would allow for no breaks in communications with field units in the event of a major disaster or the failure of one or more towers.)
 The new system is capable of operating in both digital and analog modes and provides portable radio coverage to 97% of the county and mobile coverage to 100% of the county and beyond.
 For more information on the technology we are using, please see our portable and mobile radio pages.

-Click on the "play" button below to hear live radio traffic on the MCFD and Harrodsburg City Fire Department radio systems.
-Currently, only analog radio traffic will be heard on this live stream.
-(This inlcudes all dispatch and most routine traffic.)
+Click on the "play" button below to hear live radio traffic on the Mercer County Fire District primary comm system. .
+This inlcudes all dispatch and most routine traffic, but does not include fireground channel traffic.
 There is a slight delay of a few seconds, depending on Internet connection speeds.
 If your browser does not support this service, you may visit the RadioReference Mercer County Audio Feeds Page to select a different listening method.